seanbradley/tf/README.md

 [Switching Between Python 2 and 3 on Ubuntu](https://www.fosslinux.com/39384/switching-between-python-2-and-3-versions-on-ubuntu-20-04.htm)

-## SET UP VIRTUALENV AND VIRTUALENVWRAPPER
+## STEP 5: SET UP VIRTUALENV AND VIRTUALENVWRAPPER

 VSCode's setting for virtual environment directories out of the box is the project directory: ${workspaceFolder}/.env